Dare to Play it Straight

 What makes a genre its genre?

 Some stories are permanently tattooed onto my brain.
 The standoff in The Good, The Bad, and The Ugly.
 The last embrace of Rick Blaine and Ilsa Lund in Casablanca.
 Or the classic gumshoe, Philip Marlowe, confronting the femme fatale in The Big Sleep.
 Iconic moments at the height of their genre pastiche.
-The culmination of story beats that could only have arrived at one place.
+The culmination of story beats that could only have arrived at that place.

 I know what we're all thinking.
 That standoff would be a lot cooler if it were between a voodoo witch doctor, a high-elf sheriff, and a crafty little goblin.
 Nothing screams Casablanca like that scene where Rick said, "We'll always have R'leyh," right before he blasted Deep One Ilsa with his .44.
 Just imagine how much cooler that femme fatale would be if she were a bloodsucking vampire from Egypt.

-Sure, you can still have Father Brown with some Cthulhu in the background, but there's no way he's doing his usual stuff when the suspects have that Innsmouth look.
+Sure, you can still have Father Brown with Cthulhu in the background, but there's no way he's doing his usual stuff when suspects have that Innsmouth look.
 "Preparing tomorrow's homily?
 Mrs. McCarthy, we need to get out of here.
 We're going to have to shoot our way out!"

 Why do we do mashups?

-The mashup gives us an unexpected twist.
+The mashup can give us an unexpected twist.

 Juxtaposition is a powerful tool that pulls something new out of something old.
 It can create new meaning, like when Watchmen gave superheroes a damning depiction by depicting them in a believable American context.
 The mashup can also heighten or "dial up" the things in a genre we enjoy, like when rich, white people become literal vampires in Interview with a Vampire.
+This is one reason why mashups exist and why I think they're valuable.

-The mashup "sanitizes" the genre for play.
+The mashup can "sanitize" the genre for play.

-The mashup gives us an approachable conflict.
+The mashup can give us approachable conflicts.

 This is a conceit I understand well.
 Try as I might, it's very hard to adapt Mad Men to rpgs.
-I know right away how to run most dramas and romances if I add a wizard or zombie, but without the mashup, I'm a little lost.
+I know right away how to run most dramas and romances if I add a wizard or zombie, but without the typical rpg mashup, I'm a little lost.
 If Don Draper was a spirit-vanquishing martial artist, it would be a lot easier.
 Sometimes mash-ups provide external conflict to genres that are traditionally driven by internal conflicts.
 Some might say the mashup is the best way to get the inkling of some genres to the table.

-Addendum: The mashup expands the audience.
+Addendum: The mashup can expand the audience.

-I forgot this point because it's almost entirely external to the work, but mashups are great marketing, because every genre adds another audience and cultural touchpoint for players to latch onto.
+I forgot this point because it's almost entirely external to the work, but mashups are great for marketing and drawing people in, because every genre adds another audience and cultural touchpoint for players to latch onto.
 Do you love Godzilla?
 Do you love Star Wars?
 Do you love Aliens?
 When you play with just one genre, you are largely limited to the audience of that one genre, but if you add several genres together, suddenly there's something for everyone.
 Don't know how to roleplay in a historical drama?
 Don't worry, this game also has werewolves—and you know how to fight werewolves.
 Mashups are great because they give players handles to hold onto, and give them permission to not be precious with the game's themes, voice, and tone.

-A small counter argument: I think this point confirms why the mashup is popular, but doesn't disprove the value of the non-mashup.
+A small counter argument: I think this point confirms why the mashup is popular, but doesn't disprove the value of a game without the typical mashups.
 It's harder to market straight-genre (in rpgs), because they often lack an immediacy for play without the addition of monsters, aliens, and magic.
 That's what I mean by "mashup" in the rpg context.
 I'm not lamenting an abundance of crime-meets-suburbia mashups or romance-meets-comedy mashups, I'm frustrated that when rpgs specifically do mashups, it usually means aliens, cultists, or warlocks.
 I think there is a way to market and orient players to some games and stories without invoking the power of Godzilla.
 And I have to believe it, because some genres cannot co-exist with Godzilla.

 Show me your anti-mashup games.